xma711/notebook/math/queuing_theory/README.md

 When there are multiple queues, each queue's arrival rate is relatively smaller.
 This means the average idle intervals in each queue is longer, causing some servers to be idle.

-When the queues are combined, the arrvial rate is the combination of all arrival rates.
+When the queues are combined, the arrival rate is the combination of all arrival rates.
 Obviously the idle intervals in this single queue is much smaller.
 All the servers then are able to serve the customers in the queue with less idle times.